farahdq/soal-shift-sisop-modul-2-I04-2021/README.md

 	    }
 	  }
 	}
-this function is unzip folder pets.zip. the file will place in /home/farah/modul2/petshop and it will execute using execv"/bin/unzip"
+this function is for unzip folder pets.zip. the file will place in /home/farah/modul2/petshop and it will execute using execv"/bin/unzip"